The Calisthenics Journey of...

 |Date:||January 12, 2018|

-I just finished the 8-week beginner program.
-Before this, when I wanted to start Calisthenics, I was looking at youtube channels and instagram pages, I really couldn’t find a routine that i could stick with.
+I just finished Online Coaching.
+Before this, when I wanted to start Calisthenics, I was looking at youtube channels and Instagram pages, I really couldn’t find a routine that I could stick with.
 And that’s when I founded Calisthenics Family.
-And they were offering this program plus the online coaching for a very affordable price, So I decided to try it!
+And they were offering this custom program plus the online coaching for a very affordable price, So I decided to try it!
 Before this, I was going to the gym doing isolated muscle exercises and deadlifts and squats but I wasn’t doing bodyweight stuff.

 So the program was challenging in the beginning, I had to use resistance bands.
-To keep track of my progress I was suing a logbook that was shared by my coach on google drive, so both of us had access to it and i would update my logbook with reps and sets.
-And basically my coach would give me feedback and encouragement.
-For example when I was hitting a plateau that I couldn’t break through, but also when the workouts were getting too easy for me, then he would make it harder.
+To keep track of my progress I was using a logbook that was shared by my coach, so both of us had access to it and I would update my logbook with reps and sets.
+And basically, my coach would give me feedback and encouragement.
+For example when I was hitting a plateau that I couldn’t breakthrough, but also when the workouts were getting too easy for me, then he would make it harder.
 So there was always progression at each workout whether it were push or pull exercises.